 The HSE is an independent regulator and acts in the public interest to reduce work-related death and serious injury in Great Britain's workplaces.
-The HSE takes serous action on serious issues i.e. it uses a range of methods including prosecution to ensure employers safeguard their staff.
-They also provide specialist advice and work with businesses to improve health and safety in a common sense way.
-Local authorities are responsible for enforcement in offices, shops and other lower risk work environments.
+The HSE takes serious action on serious issues; it uses a range of methods including prosecution to ensure employers safeguard their staff.
+They also provide specialist advice and work with businesses to improve health and safety in a common-sense way.
+Local authorities are responsible for enforcement in offices, shops and other lower-risk work environments.

 Health and Safety in Road Haulage

-Do you employ people in general haulage and warehousing, wholesale and retail distribution, or specialised haulage such as car transport, bulk materials and bulk liquids?
-Each of these may have particular hazards but in every industry where deliveries are made drivers are exposed to significant hazards arising simply from the day-to-day activities of the job they do and the work environment around them.
+General Haulage and warehousing, wholesale and retail distribution, or specialised haulages such as car transport, bulk materials and bulk liquids may have particular hazards but in every industry where deliveries are made drivers are exposed to significant hazards arising simply from the day-to-day activities of the job they do and the work environment around them.

-Over the last five years, accident reports sent to HSE and local authorities show that nearly 60 employees were killed and 5000 seriously injured in haulage and distribution - simply doing their job.
-Another 23,000 suffered injuries severe enough to keep them off work more than three days.
-These figures take no account of work-related ill health, for example from bad backs or stress.
+Over the last five years, accident reports sent to HSE and local authorities show that nearly 60 employees were killed and 5000 seriously injured in haulage and distribution whilst carrying out their work.
+Another 23,000 suffered injuries severe enough to keep them off work for more than three days.
+These figures take no account of work-related ill health such as back pain or stress.

 This represents a higher rate of accidents to employees than either construction or agriculture, both widely regarded as hazardous industries.

-Health and safety is seen by many people as so much paperwork, red tape, expense and boring rules and regulations that are difficult to understand and stop you running your business easily.
-Even if you donít think this way, many people in business believe that because they have had few or no accidents all that is needed is basic common sense and that, in any case, most common accidents these days are unavoidable.
+Health and safety is seen by many people as too much paperwork, red tape, expense and rules and regulations that are difficult to understand and inhibit the running of a business.
+Many people in business believe that because they have had few or no accidents all that is needed is basic common sense and that, in any case, most common accidents these days are unavoidable.

-Relying on people to use their common sense works fine until something does go wrong.
-When that means someone gets killed or seriously injured, it can suddenly look a bit of an inadequate approach.
-Too many employers live to regret not taking health and safety more seriously before an accident, rather than after one of their employees has been badly injured at work.
+Relying on people to use their common sense may work until something does go wrong and when someone is killed or seriously injured, it proves an inadequate approach.
+Too many employers live to regret not taking health and safety more seriously before an accident, occurs rather than after one of their employees has been badly injured at work.

-Controlling health and safety risks is not that difficult.
-It can be achieved with a little effort, needn't cost a lot and doing it right can make good business sense.
-If nothing else, there can be benefits from reduced claims for compensation and lower insurance premiums.
+Controlling health and safety risks is not difficult.
+It can be achieved with a little effort, need not be too costly and complying makes business sense with the benefits of reduced claims for compensation and lower insurance premiums.

-Understanding the sorts of things that result in injury and ill health can help you recognise the activities most likely to lead to harm.
-By concentrating on these initially, rather than feeling overwhelmed by the maze of laws, practical steps can be taken to put controls in place.
-If you follow these you will find you are also well on the way to complying with the law.
+Understanding the risks that result in injury and ill health help organisations to recognise the activities most likely to lead to harm.
+By concentrating on these initially, practical steps can be taken to put controls in place which if followed will start the process of compliance.

-Almost all deaths arise from just four kinds of accident, most often during loading and unloading or maintenance of vehicles:
+Almost all deaths at work arise from just four types of accident, most often during loading, unloading or maintenance of vehicles:

-Again, most injuries (more than seven out of ten) are due to just four causes:
+More than seven out of ten injuries at work are due to just four causes:

 Most of these happen to drivers during loading and unloading, though many slips occur during other work.